| Frequently

 boat seats in designated spots.

 deflated air floor inside the boat.
-The grey plywood board
+The gray plywood board

 should be facing the keel.
 Make sure that the valve of the